 Manatees in Florida!?

-Blue springs is a natural spring in Florida that was supposedly discovered by British botanist John Bartram.
+Blue spring is a natural spring in Florida that was supposedly discovered by British botanist John Bartram.
 He found the water to taste

-Blue Springs is an easy day trip from Orlando by car.
+Blue Spring is an easy day trip from Orlando by car.
 You will need cash to pay for the parking fee ($6).
 Luckily, this state park is open 365 days a year,

 There’s a small commissary where you can get snacks although we generally choose to stop off at the nearby Publix supermarket to buy lunch to bring with us.
 (They have great subs!)

 “It is unlawful for any person, at any time, intentionally or negligently, to annoy, molest, harass, or disturb any manatee.”Florida Manatee Sanctuary Act of 1978